8agana/unified-intelligence/README.md

 - **Connection Issues:** Verify that Redis is running and accessible on the configured host and port.
 Check firewall settings if necessary.
 - **Compilation Errors:** Refer to the Rust compiler's error messages for guidance.
 Use `cargo fix` and `cargo check` for assistance.
 - **Unexpected Behavior:** Review `tracing` logs for detailed insights into application flow and potential issues.

+### Known Issues
+- Current `cargo check` fails due to type/variant mismatches in `src/frameworks.rs` (e.g., `ThinkingFramework` vs `ThinkingMode`, and enum variant casing).
+Planned fix on branch `framework-refactor`.
+- Tests are designed to skip live Redis if unavailable, but logs may mention connection attempts.

 ## Links
 - [CHANGELOG.md](CHANGELOG.md)